khammett325995/Portfolio-Website-Kylie-Hammett/README.md

 The following technology was used to create the portfolio website: HTML, CSS, JavaScript, VSCode, Figma, GitHub, GitHub Pages

 <h2>Credits</h2>
-This repository and the portfolio website itself was created by Kylie Hammett (khammett325995@gmail.com) with the following for asset credits:

 The following are the resources used to create this portfolio website.